Anujaa434/ChatZ-v2/database/db_v2_notes.md

 Overall Score:  9.4 / 10  🏆
 ```

-> These gaps are **documented and understood** — which in production engineering is half the battle.
-Unknown gaps are dangerous; known gaps are manageable.
+> These gaps are **documented and understood** — Unknown gaps are dangerous; known gaps are manageable.

 ---